 At 6 foot 3, the constant bending over during yard work and cycling combined with a sedentary office job sitting all day wreaked havoc on Ian's back over the course of several years.
 He was also informed that five disk herniations was rare and that it was possible that part of his back instability could have stemmed from a genetic predisposition.
 Both parents had back issues in their younger years as well.
 Yet through the implementation of proper lifestyle habits, correct movements and a commitment to his own self-care he would be back on his feet and functional within the year.

-In the initial phases of his back crisis, Ian consulted with his medical doctor, osteopath and physiatrist to try to find a solution for the excruciating back pain he was living with.
+In the initial phases of his back crisis, Ian consulted with his medical doctor, osteopath and physiatrist to try to understand where the pain was coming from and find a solution for the excruciating back pain he was living with daily.
 The radiating pain he experienced kept him awake at night and didn’t allow for any comfortable position sitting or standing.
 He walked hunched over and had to swing his right leg out to the side with every slow step he took to avoid jabbing pains in his back and legs.

 This painful and limiting way of living endured for six long months until Laura's father intervened and referred him to his friend and emergency doctor who was associated with neuro-surgeons at McGill University in Montreal.
 Within a week Ian had an appointment with one of the top sports neurosurgeons in Montreal.
 He was instructed to bring his paperwork of prior medication prescriptions, along with x-ray and MRI results he had gathered from the previous months.